Play or carry? Aussie mates pull off US Open flip-flop | Taiwan News

 "You learn a lot seeing things from the outside, not having any emotion attached to how you're swinging it or how you're hitting the golf ball," Flanagan said when asked what he's learned as a caddie.
 "It just seems a lot easier from the outside than it does from the inside.
 If you can put yourself in that mindset when you're playing, it helps a ton."

-Price and Flanagan know how the other man thinks, and Price says his main goal is to get Flanagan to turn on "autopilot."
+Price and Flanagan know how each other think, and Price says his main goal is to get Flanagan to turn on "autopilot."

 They're on the same page there.